 Scenario: You’re tired after a long day at work, you’ve had an argument with your boss and you’ve got a 50-minute journey ahead of you.
 Are you driving as well as you should be?

 Self-driving technology: The rules of the road are programmed into an automated car’s central computer.
 This includes speed limits, the exact distance they must stay away from the back of the vehicle in front, and etiquette for roundabouts.
-In addition, image sensors and AI-assisted computer systems enable them to interpret traffic signs, traffic lights and lane markings and then act accordingly.
+AI technologies power the autonomous car system.
+With image recognition, sensors, machine learning, neural networks and AI-assisted computer systems they can interpret traffic signs, traffic lights and lane markings and then act accordingly.

-Why it will be better: As good as we like to think we are at driving, the reality is we humans struggle to be consistent when it comes to following the rules.
+Why it will be better: Nearly 1.35 million people end up dying in road accidents according to WHO.
+As good as we like to think we are at driving, the reality is humans struggle to be consistent when it comes to following the rules.
 We get tired and veer across lanes.
 We get angry and drive too fast.
 We get distracted and fail to stop at pedestrian crossings.
 Robots don’t.
 They maintain the speed limit, accurately follow the curve of the road and never run a red.

 They’ll know what’s ahead

-Self-driving technology: Enabled by lightning-fast 5G, cameras, AI and 3D HD mapping, Vehicle-to-Everything (V2X) communication gives self-driving cars the ability to know what’s ahead at all times.
+Self-driving technology: Enabled by lightning-fast 5G, cameras, AI and 3D HD mapping, Vehicle-to-Everything (V2X) communication allows cars to share information with each other, their drivers and their surroundings.
 Using chip technology, self-driving cars will receive data from each other (V2V) as well as infrastructure (V2I) such as traffic lights, road signs and pedestrian devices to stay one step ahead.

 Why it will be better: Other than checking the local travel news, humans are generally blind to what’s happening on the road ahead.
 They can’t typically see accidents, roadworks or icy patches on the road until it’s too late.
+If they do want to see what’s on the road, often they have to rely on devices and maps, but some notify only about speed cameras ahead.
 By comparison, automated vehicles will be aware of all these things in real time and will be able to divert their course to avoid problems or delays.

 They’ll make the right choice

-Scenario: You’re driving along a busy two-way road when a child suddenly runs out in front of you.
+Scenario: You’re driving along a busy two-way road when a deer suddenly runs out in front of you.
 Do you swerve to miss them even though you may hit other cars or people?

-Self-driving technology: With human-like moral decision-making algorithms programmed into their intelligent computer systems, automated cars will be able to make ethical decisions in a life or death situation.
-To make them, they’ll use their cameras and other sensors plus machine learning to interpret what they see and assess the situation for the best outcome.
+Self-driving technology: With human-like moral decision-making algorithms programmed into their intelligent computer systems, automated cars should be able to make ethical decisions in a life or death situation.
+Google thinks that if engineers programme self-driving cars to learn from and weigh the worth of real-world events, they will be able to make moral judgements.
+Have a look at the video below for a demonstration of Google’s Waymo self-driving car.

 Why it will be better: Humans often have to make split-second moral choices on the road, which may lead to them acting erratically, saving themselves over others, or injuring more people.
 Self-driving cars, on the other hand, will behave consistently based on the set of principles a society agrees on, whether that means always making the utilitarian choice or prioritising eco-efficiency over performance.

-With their super-human vision, sharp reactions, unwavering rule adherence and ability to know what’s ahead and to consider ethics, robots will not only be better drivers – they’ll also make the roads a safer, fairer place.
+There are many concerns whether self-driving cars will make ethical decisions, but considering such a high number of accidents caused by human drivers (and even 99% of autonomous vehicle accidents were caused by human error) maybe we should give a chance to AI?
+With their outperforming human vision, sharp reactions, unwavering rule adherence and ability to know what’s ahead and to consider ethics, robots will not only be better drivers – they’ll also make the roads a safer, fairer place.